mitjafelicijan/mitjafelicijan.com/_posts/2018-08-05-the-bullshit-web-developments-pov.md

 ---
 layout: post
-title: The Bullshit Web - Development's POV
+title: The Bullshit Web - Development's Point of View
 description: State of front-end development and what this does to the future of web
 ---